NewsFOR IMMEDIATE RELEASE

 UNITY is working to finalize other regional media locations for 2016.
 Among the place UNITY is considering in El Paso, Texas, Chicago and Atlanta.

 Last year, UNITY hosted similar regional media summits in Alabama, Detroit an the Pine Ridge Indian Reservation in South Dakota.
 UNITY also held a town hall meeting on anti-Arab American sentiment at the Arab American National Museum on Sept.
-11.
+11. The 2016 Regional Media Summits are being underwritten by the TEGNA Foundation.

 UNITY Journalists for Diversity is a strategic alliance that: